Tchou/stt-impl-artifact/README.md

-# Artifact Implementing Set-Theoretic Types
+# Artifact of the paper "Implementing Set-Theoretic Types"

 ## Presentation